nandulopes/fernandoweb/content/publication/frontiers/index.md

 ---
-title: 'Metagenomics reveals that dung beetles (Coleoptera: Scarabaeinae) broadly feed on reptile dung.
-Did they also feed on that of dinosaurs?'
+title: 'From museum drawer to tree: Historical DNA phylogenomics clarifies the systematics of rare dung beetles (Coleoptera: Scarabaeinae) from museum collections'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Nicole Gunter
+  - Conrad P.D.T.
+Gillet
+  - Giulio Montanaro
   - Michele Rossini
   - Federica Losacco
-  - Giulio Montanaro
+  - Gimo Daniel
-  - Nicole Gunter
+  - Nicolas Straube
   - Sergei Tarasov

 # Author notes (optional)
 author_notes:
   - 'Finnish Museum of Natural History'
+  - 'Queensland Museum Kurilpa,'
   - 'Finnish Museum of Natural History'
   - 'Finnish Museum of Natural History'
+  - 'University of Padova'
   - 'Finnish Museum of Natural History'
+  - 'National Museum Bloemfontein'
-  - 'The Cleveland Museum of Natural History'
+  - 'University Museum of Bergen'
   - 'Finnish Museum of Natural History'

 date: '2023-03-10T00:00:00Z'
-doi: '10.3389/fevo.2023.1132729'
+doi: '10.1371/journal.pone.0309596'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'